 Dear MidAmerica Chalice Lighter,

-There are several ways you can participate in the Chalice Lighter program, with four suggested levels of donation.
-These are amounts that would be donated three times each year (Fall, Winter & Spring Calls) upon receipt of the Call Letter.
+As usual, there are several ways you can participate in the Chalice Lighter program, with four suggested levels of donation:

-If you’d prefer, for tax purposes, to make one donation per year (please send the $60 minimum donation or any greater amount to be divided among the next three Calls) you can send in your check now, and we will hold the funds and divide them equally across the three Calls.
-If you want to make an annual donation, please be sure to note “Annual” in the memo field of your check.
+If you’d prefer, for tax purposes, to make one donation per year ($60 minimum donation to be divided among the next three Calls) you can send a check now, and we will hold the funds and divide them equally across the three Calls.
+If you want to make an annual donation, please be sure to note “Annual” in the memo line of your check.
+To donate:

-You can make the check out to MidAmerica Region, with a note “Chalice Lighters Winter 2018 Call” in the memo line and mail it to:
+- Write a check out to MidAmerica Region.
+Please note “Chalice Lighters Fall 2018 Call” or “Annual Donation” in the memo line and mail it to the MidAmerica Region, 2355 Fairview Avenue #312, Roseville, MN 55113.

 Thank you again for your generosity!